conwetlab/ngsijs/README.md

 To be able to receive notifications inside a web browser the library requires the use of a [ngsi-proxy](https://github.com/conwetlab/ngsi-proxy) server.
-You can use your own instance or you the `ngsi-proxy` available at `https://ngsiproxy.lab.fiware.org`.
+You can use your own instance or the `ngsi-proxy` instance available at `https://ngsiproxy.lab.fiware.org`.

 ```javascript